The superstar among the leaning towers of the world is clearly the Leaning Tower of Pisa.

 The Tower: an Italian superstar

 I keep reading about the Leaning Tower of Pisa and how enthusiastic people are about it.
-Instagram and Facebook are paved with pictures that seem to be licked, leaned or climbed up the tower – of course only from the photographically correct angle.
+Instagram and Facebook are paved with pictures of people, who seem to lick, lean against or climb up the tower.
+All of this, of course, from the photographically correct angle.
 It’s funny, though.